ParedesGab/PP2-memory-game/README.md

 ---
 ### Accessibility

-- Accessibility across all pages was tested using the Web Accessibility Evaluation Tool  (WAVE).
+- Accessibility  was tested using the Web Accessibility Evaluation Tool  (WAVE).

-- Initially there was an error in the navigation bar.
-This was solved and documented in the "Bugs" section below.

 - No errors are reported.